 So did the past actually happen?

-Your eternal being which is now knows no time, so in reality the past has not happened, and will never happen.
+Your eternal being, which is, knows no time, so, in reality, the past has not happened, and will never happen.

 Then how about physical death?

 Does eternity go forwards?

 The answer to this is neither eternity, space, or the infinite rely on backwards nor forwards, both of which are past and future.